mitesh-sardhara/apache-james/README.md

 docker exec -it james java -jar /root/james-cli.jar adduser admin@example.com admin@123

+8] Create multiple domains and users by repeating the 6 and 7 steeps

 # Follow below steps to stop running services & remove containers (If Required)